cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Implementing all functions as threads (parallel, interruptible)
    - Functions use all cores is available
    - Easier handling of cascades using the existing building blocks
-   - More customizing opportunities concernings alphabets of classic ciphers
+   - More customizing opportunities concerning alphabets of classic ciphers
    - Offer a recorder for user interactions (action history)
    - Handle all files as stream to be able to operate very big files
    - Control of all functionality also from the command line